ibraheemdev/poller/README.md

 $ go get github.com/ibraheemdev/authboss/...
 ```

-You can start by generating a user model:
+You can start by generating a user model.
+Note: This command **will overwrite the file** if it already exists:

 ```bash
 $ authboss generate:user -d ./user.go